 Third party rating agencies assess and rate the claims-paying ability of insurers and reinsurers.
 These financial strength ratings are used by insurers and reinsurers and insurance and reinsurance intermediaries as an important means of assessing the financial strength and quality of insurers and reinsurers.
 In addition, the rating of a company purchasing reinsurance may be adversely affected by an unfavorable rating or the lack of a rating of its reinsurer.
 These ratings are based upon criteria established by the rating agencies.
 Some of the criteria relate to general economic conditions and other circumstances outside the rated company's control.
 Periodically the rating agencies evaluate us to confirm that we continue to meet the criteria of the ratings previously assigned to us.
-The financial strength ratings assigned by rating agencies to insurance or reinsurance companies are based upon factors relevant to policyholders and are not directed toward the protection of investors.
-Financial strength ratings by rating agencies are not ratings of securities or recommendations to buy, hold, or sell any security and may be withdrawn or revised at any time at the discretion of the assigning agency.
-OneBeacon and Folksamerica are rated "A" (Excellent) and "A-" (Excellent), respectively for financial strength by A.M.
-Best Company and have not been rated lower than these levels during the past five years.
+The time at the discretion of the assigning agency.
 A downgrade or withdrawal of either of our ratings could severely limit or prevent us from writing any new insurance or reinsurance policies.